 Aim of Yoga

-Yoga – a holistic life style and spirituality
+Yoga – a holistic life style

 Yoga – being one of the most holistic ways of integral commitment – is also one of the greatest gifts of India to the world.
 Yoga is never bound by any one religion.
 It is meta-religious, beyond religion.
 All those who seek tranquility of body and mind with the universe should practice it.
 Having discovered this divine path to happiness through constant meditation and reflection on the highest, deepest and broadest possible meaning/s of their life experiences, the great Indian Masters shared this wisdom with others to bring about harmony and peace in individuals and in society at large.